 Finding a Top Financial Advisor Firm in Troy, Michigan

 It can be difficult to choose a financial advisor, especially if there are many firms in your area offering similar services.
 To help you pick out an advisor in Troy, Michigan, we've combed through company records and filings with the U.S. Securities and Exchange Commission (SEC) to identify the top firms in the city.
-Want a more tailored suggestion for a financial advisor in your area?
-SmartAsset’s financial advisor matching tool asks you a few questions about your finances and goals, then suggests a few local advisors who can meet your needs.
+Want more suggestions for a financial advisor in your area?
+SmartAsset’s financial advisor matching tool asks you a few questions about your finances and goals before connecting you with advisors who serve your area.

 |Rank||Financial Advisor||Assets Managed||Minimum Assets||Financial Services||More Information|

 |1||Straightline Find an Advisor||$1,179,188,076||No set account minimum|| || |

 |2||Secure Asset Management, LLC Find an Advisor||$387,297,139||No set account minimum|| || |

 |3||William Mack & Associates, Inc. Find an Advisor||$726,573,000||$250,000|| || |